audacioustux/audacioustux/src/content/blog/cka-prep.md

 [KoudKloud Community FAQ](https://github.com/kodekloudhub/community-faq) repo is a nice resource to get answers to common questions around the exam.

 That's all...
-I've seen many posts on reddit and linkedin just like this one I'm writing now.., but i think most of them just boils down to what's said and shared above.
+I've seen many posts on reddit and linkedin just like this one I'm writing now.., but I think most of them just boil down to what's said and shared above.

-I've been using linux for 10+ years, and docker, kubernetes for 6+ years.
+I've been using Linux for 10+ years, and docker, Kubernetes for 6+ years.
 So, I didn't have to spend much time on the basics.
-But if you're new to linux, docker, and kubernetes - you may want to follow a complete learning path, like [KodeKloud CKA Learning Path](https://kodekloud.com/learning-path/cka/), [Roadmap.sh DevOps](https://roadmap.sh/devops), or any other similar learning path.
+But if you're new to Linux, docker, and kubernetes - you may want to follow a complete learning path, like [KodeKloud CKA Learning Path](https://kodekloud.com/learning-path/cka/), [Roadmap.sh DevOps](https://roadmap.sh/devops), or any other similar learning path.

 But again, CKA exam needs hands-on experience.
 So just reading and watching videos won't help.
 You need to practice.
-Not necessarily on a real cluster, but at-least on a local cluster.
+Not necessarily on a real cluster, but at least on a local cluster.

 If your local machine is not powerful enough to run a cluster, you may try [Github Codespaces](https://github.com/codespaces) with `docker-in-docker` and `kubectl-helm-minikube` features enabled.
 Also, cloud providers and some platforms gives free credits for students.
 You may use those to practice.
 [More on Codespaces & DevContainers](https://audacioustux.com/posts/getting-started-devcontainer/)